 Principles of Engineering is the process of applying scientific principles to the conception, design, construction and implementation of machines, technologies, structures, devices and materials.
 It is a broad field with many sub-fields, including but not limited to: mechanical engineering, electrical engineering, computer engineering, genetic engineering, civil engineering, aerospace engineering and chemical engineering.
-This course introduces students to the general theory, methods and processes of engineering principles.
+This course introduces students to the general theory, methods and processes of engineering, and explores the various applications of scientific engineering principles.
 Topics include the history and development of engineering principles, mechanics, design, construction, implementation and the integration of technologies into modern society.